trigger-corp/trigger.io-file/module/docs/index.md

 The optional parameters can contain any combination of the following:

-- ``videoQuality``: Sets the video quality.
-Valid options are: `"default"`, `"low"`, "`medium`" and `"high"`.
+- ``videoQuality``: Sets the returned video's quality.
+Valid options are: `"default"`, `"low"`, "`medium`" and `"high"`.  (iOS only)
-- ``videoDuration``: If the user records a new video then the video duration will be limited to the given length in seconds.

 Returned files are stored in a temporary location and may be deleted by the device operating system.
 Use `forge.file.saveURL` if you need to save the file to a permanent location.

-Please note that it is hard to predict the quantifiable properties of videos that have been transcoded with the `videoQuality` setting as it van vary greatly between operating system and device versions.
+Please note that it is hard to predict the quantifiable properties of videos that have been transcoded with the `videoQuality` setting as it can vary greatly between operating system and device versions.
 Generally the `"high"` setting corresponds to the highest-quality video recording supported for device content sources.

 ### Operations on Paths